l3wk3m/luke-maycock-portraiture/README.md

 ## Technologies Used

 The repository is created from [Code Institutes Gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template) through [GitHub](https://github.com/).
 The Project board is created at [GitHub](https://github.com/).
 The code is written in [Gitpod](https://www.gitpod.io/) and deployed at [Heroku](https://www.heroku.com/).
-The wireframes are created in [Balsamiq](https://balsamiq.com/) and the ERD's are created in [Google Spreadsheet](https://docs.google.com/spreadsheets/).
+The wireframes are created in [Balsamiq](https://balsamiq.com/).

 The code languages used in this project are HTML, CSS, JavaScript and Python.
 The main frameworks used are Django and Bootstrap.